daniel-buchanan/decaf-orm/README.md

 # History
 [Return to Top](#decaf)

-decaf originally came about because during the course of work we needed something that enabled us to write complex, performant queries, but at the time nothing existed (at least that myself or my team could find).
+Decaf originally came about because during the course of work we needed something that enabled us to write complex, performant queries, but at the time nothing existed (at least that myself or my team could find).

 Hence we started on the journey of writing our own.